-The key specialties provided to the impact assessments input have been greenhouse emissions and abatement, climate change impacts and energy efficiency.
+The key specialties provided to the impact assessments input have been greenhouse gas emissions and their abatement, climate change impacts and energy efficiency.

-We have experience of impact assessment in NSW through our involvement in several infrastructure projects:
+Experience of impact assessment in NSW is through our involvement in several infrastructure projects:

 - Each of the original SEEs were improved by the review process with recommendations targeting inventories, monitoring, reporting and mitigation actions.

 - The process ultimately led to commitments to utilise renewable energy supplies for each project’s electricity use.